 Incidentally, one of the reasons the North circa 1860 was such a healthier society than the South, and was able to outlast it, was that it turned itself into a magnet for easy immigration.
 It was for all intents and purposes open borders, and while the immigrants didn't have it easy, they still had far more opportunity than they did back home and the same basic rights as the native-born.
 End result, a fast-growing and very loyal population, which not only helped grow the economy but provided a pretty big numerical advantage when the societies finally came to blows.

 In 1996 - under Prez Clinton - the "anti-immigrant" legislation was enacted.
-Forcing people who wanted to migrate here without an option to do so legally, to trek through the deserts, or swim the river.
+Forcing people who wanted to migrate here but had no option to do so legally, to trek through the deserts, or swim the river.
 Hundreds (possibly thousands) perished by dehydration or by drowning because of that law.
-It is also the cause of many of the current issues.
+These rules are also the cause of many of the current issues.
+Prez Obama had at least 3 Million illegal migrants removed (most soon after arriving here, but still).
+But he also enacted DACA.

 The U.S. DOES want immigrants.
 Did you not look at the chart in this post?
 Only maga bigots oppose immigration.
 Republicans PRETEND that they don't want them, and make it difficult, but then they hire them, because the GOP is the party of greed, and the more potential workers, the easier it is to exploit them.